-\textbf{Metrics.} As one NL question may be associated with multiple equivalent SQL queries, we adopt \emph{execution match} (EM) to judge the correctness of the generated SQL query, instead of the exact string match.
-EM regards a query as correct only when its query result set is the same as that of the gold query (\ie ground-truth).
+\textbf{Metrics.} As one NL question may correspond to multiple equivalent SQL queries, we use \emph{execution match} (EM) to judge query correctness, rather than exact string match.
+EM regards a query as correct only when its result set is the same as that of the gold query (\ie ground-truth).
 We adopt the implementation of \bird benchmark.